cern-eos/eos/doc/configuration/http_tpc.rst

 In order to trigger a TPC transfer with delegated credentials the user needs to have a valid X509 certificate that the xrdcp command can use during the transfer.
-The xrdcp command will automatically pick the user certificate by using the following environment variables:
+The xrdcp command will automatically pick up the user certificate by using the following environment variables:

 .. code-block:: bash